Latest news

 About Us

 Brainfood is a non-profit youth development organization in Washington, DC.
 Using food as a tool, Brainfood builds life skills and promotes healthy living in a fun and safe environment.
-Local high school students participate in our programs either twice a week after school or every day for six weeks during the summer.
+Local high school students participate in our programs either twice a week after school or 4 days/week for five weeks during the summer.

 Activities include hands-on cooking classes, lectures, field trips and community service projects.
 Brainfood graduates are equipped with practical cooking skills, an introduction to the food industry, a framework for nutritious eating, and leadership experience that prepares them to make a difference in their community.